moilolon/portfolio/memory_bank/techContext.md

-# Technical Context
+# Tech Context

 ## Technologies Used

-1. **Frontend**: Next.js 14+ with App Router for server-side rendering and routing.
+- **Frontend**: Next.js 14+ with App Router for server-side rendering and routing.
-2. **Styling**: Tailwind CSS for utility-first, responsive design.
+- **Styling**: Tailwind CSS for utility-first, responsive design.
-3. **Backend**: Supabase for database and authentication services.
+- **Backend**: Supabase for database and authentication services.
-4. **Deployment**: Vercel for hosting and continuous deployment.
+- **Deployment**: Vercel for hosting and continuous deployment.
-5. **Version Control**: GitHub for source code management.
+- **Version Control**: GitHub for source code management.

 ## Development

 ### Setup

-1. **Node.js**: Ensure the latest LTS version is installed for compatibility with Next.js.
+- **Node.js**: Ensure the latest LTS version is installed for compatibility with Next.js.
+- **Code Quality**: ESLint and Prettier are configured for code quality and formatting.
-2. **Package Manager**: Use npm or yarn for dependency management.
+- **Package Manager**: Use npm or yarn for dependency management.
-3. **IDE**: Visual Studio Code with recommended extensions for React, Tailwind CSS, and Supabase.
+- **IDE**: Visual Studio Code with recommended extensions for React, Tailwind CSS, and Supabase.
-4. **Local Development**: Run the development server using `npm run dev` or `yarn dev`.
+- **Local Development**: Run the development server using `npm run dev` or `yarn dev`.

 ### Workflow

-1. Cline helps write and review code changes
+- Cline helps write and review code changes
-2. Vercel automatically deploys from main branch
+- Vercel automatically deploys from main branch
-3. Database migrations reviewed by Cline before execution
+- Database migrations reviewed by Cline before execution

 ### Project Structure